For software engineers with ADHD who are tired of being at war with themselves at work.

 A slower kind of conversation.

 One real work moment from the inside, each week.
-Without generic tips, hacks, or productivity advice.
+No generic tips, hacks, or productivity advice.

 A short course for engineers who are tired of knowing what to do and still not doing it.

-- When fixing yourself becomes the blocker — Your side project is not a referendum on who you are.
+Your side project is not a referendum on who you are

 Before coaching, I spent years working in engineering and engineering leadership.
 Now I work one-on-one with software engineers and tech leaders.